My year of Gulps!

 The expectations were low coming into this.
 Surprisingly there were some takeaways (a future husband not being one of them).

 Since the event conversations about the night have led to one possible business opportunity related to online dating and separately a business idea.
 It was a reminder of the value of opening new doors - even those we really don’t think will lead anywhere.
 We have no idea what might come of it.
+Our brains try to connect the dots between experiences and challenges encountered sometimes resulting in creative ideas and seeing new opportunities leading to unexpected results.

 COST: A$49